bbopt/simplified_wing/README.md

-# SIMPLIFIED-WING: An MDO problem (September 2024)
+# SIMPLIFIED-WING: An MDO problem (January 2025)

-Implementation of the problem described in
+Implementation of the problem described in:

 Tribes, Dubé, Trépanier, Decomposition of multidisciplinary optimization
 problems: formulations and application to a simplified wing design.
 Engineering